Close Menu

 Some varieties of fatty fish like salmon, mackerel, and tuna are excellent sources of magnesium, providing a significant amount of per serving.

-For example, 3-ounce serving (85 grams) of Chinook salmon supplies 104 mg of magnesium, providing nearly 25% of the recommended intake.
+For example, 3-ounce serving (85 grams) of Chinook salmon supplies 104 mg of magnesium, providing 25% of the recommended intake.

 The same serving of cooked Atlantic mackerel contains around 82 mg or 20% of your daily magnesium intake.